luisgtgt/pokemon/README.md

 # pokemon
-it is a page for view pokemons
+It's a website for watching Pokémon.